-Location: Global (except organizations based in USA or Canada cannot apply) Eligibility: Mama Cash have very specific eligibility criteria that should be carefully perused prior to making an application.
+Location: Global (except organizations based in USA or Canada cannot apply)

+Eligibility: Mama Cash have very specific eligibility criteria that should be carefully perused prior to making an application.
 Proposals must have the promotion of women's, girls', trans people and/or intersex people's human rights as their primary mission, and not just as the focus of part of their programs.
-Priority is given to groups and initiatives that have an annual budget below
+Priority is given to groups and initiatives that have an annual budget below 200,000 euros.

-200,000 euros.

 Grant size Mama Cash's grant size ranges from €5.000 to €50.000 per year.
 Their average grant size is between €20.000 and €30.000 per year.
 Mama cash also accompany and support grantees.

-Application Procedures: Mama Cash is currently not accepting Letters of Interest (LOIs) from first-time applicants.
-However, applications submitted between 1 February -31 March 2019 will receive an answer by May 20, 2019.
-In early 2020, Mama Cash will share the dates for the next application window.
+Application Procedures: Mama Cash is currently not open for grant applications.
+In early 2021, Mama Cash will share the dates for the next application window.